aroberge/ideas/docs/source/repeat.rst

 callback parameters to ``create_hook``, so that they can be passed back to the function used to transform the code.

-Here's an example using it.
+Here's a second example using it.

 .. code-block::